Seremba/Seremba/README.md

 ### Hi 👋,
 I am *Seremba Patrick* residing in Kampala, Uganda.
 I love working with Node, Express on the backend, and React on the front-end for Development.
-I also enjoy creating amazing websites with WordPress.
+I also enjoy creating amazing websites with WordPress too.
 When I am off the screen, I am playing a board game or reading a physical book.
 My favorite so far is Deep Work and Counsels To Young People

 Frontend: HTML5, CSS3, Tailwind CSS, JavaScript, TypeScript, React, Redux <br>
 Backend: Node, Express, MongoDB, Mongoose, SQL, SQLITE